How do you build corporate innovation capabilities? Discover how to start innovation transformation in your organization.

 Adaptability & agility

-A fast-evolving world requires rapidly transforming capabilities to keep the pace.
-Make your employees accustomed to positive change, and find the right people who, by their own nature, thrive in change and agility.
+A fast-changing world requires quickly transforming capabilities to keep up with the pace.
+Get your employees accustomed to positive change, and find people who have change and agility in their nature.

 Turn your managers into intrapreneurs.
-Make them adopt a hands-on approach to their projects, using a wide variety of entrepreneurial tools as well as a structured intrapreneurship process to change ideas into market-ready solutions.
+Make them adopt a hands-on approach with their projects using a wide variety of entrepreneurial tools, as well as a structured intrapreneurship process to change ideas into market-ready solutions.

 Encourage a culture of experimentation, where you learn as much as possible, as fast as possible.
 Invest 50k per cycle, instead of 500k.
 Iterate.
 Adopt Lean Startup’s build-measure-learn methodologies.

-Although innovation needs its freedom to operate, a structured yet light-weight innovation process will enable innovation projects to move forward swiftly.
+Although innovation needs freedom to operate, a structured yet lightweight innovation process will enable innovation projects to move forward swiftly.
 A separate governance structure can help to safeguard innovation programs.

 How do you create in-house innovation capacity?

-Our experience in designing and running multiple innovation projects for corporates like ING, Philips, Roche, and other clients, has shaped our approach.
-Here’s how.
+Our experience in designing and running multiple innovation projects for corporates like ING, Philips, Roche has shaped our approach.
 We start with an innovation capability scan or assessment to define your innovation readiness and maturity.

-Next to this capability audit, we offer inspiration of benchmarks on how to structure an innovation capability (central vs. decentralized, funding mechanisms, scalability options,…).
-Right away, we take a very hands-on approach; learning by doing through the following phases.
+Next to this capability audit, we offer inspiration in the form of benchmarks on how to structure an innovation capability (central vs. decentralized, funding mechanisms, scalability options, etc.).
+From the get-go, we take a very hands-on, learn-by-doing approach through the following phases.

 You can’t change if you don’t know what you’re trying to change.
 The first phase of an Innovation Transformation Program starts with a deep understanding of the current culture, the existing capabilities, and the strengths of the ongoing organizational structure.
 Next, you plan the needed innovation initiatives for the first Pilot project(s) + earn the buy-in of management.
 Rule of thumb: start small.

 Is there a bottom-up or top-down approach to new initiatives?
 Is entrepreneurship encouraged?
-If no, dig deeper into why not.
+If the answer is no, dig deeper into why not.
 How customer-centric is the workforce?
 To what extent is your management aware of new customer trends and future scenarios?
 Understand what has caused the status quo.

-What are the departments (marketing, R&D, innovation center, …) that push the most innovative services and products?
-Is there a central Innovation Department?
-Are there innovation teams selected within or across BUs?
+What are the departments (marketing, R&D, innovation center,…) that push the most innovative services and products?
+Is there a central innovation department?
+Are there innovation teams selected within or across business units?
 How are new projects financed?

-Which initiatives proved to be the most effective?
+Which initiatives have proved to be the most effective?
 Which teams are delivering the best results?

-The details for it really vary from organization to organization – read further for suggestions on designing a good change strategy, or book a call with us to get additional insights.
+The details really vary from organization to organization – read further for suggestions on designing a good change strategy, or book a call with us to gain additional insights.

 On the basis of the insights you gathered from the previous steps, you’re able to create a playbook – a declaration of intent where you define the goals you want to achieve through the transformation and the methodologies and tools you plan to use.

 Select hands-on, 110% motivated, T-shaped individuals.
-Opening an internal enrolment on a voluntary basis will ensure motivated team members.
-The hats you need?
-Look for a Team Lead, a Tech Lead, a Customer Lead, a Business Lead + an external Innovation coach (need one?).
+Putting up an internal sign-up sheet looking for volunteers will ensure motivated team members.
+The hats you’ll need people to wear?
+Look for a team lead, a tech Lead, a customer lead, a business lead, + an external innovation coach (need one?).

 Nike already claimed the slogan, but it’s true: just do it.
-Doing stuff is the best way to learn.
-Document your learnings – this you will thank yourself for when you later are going to scale your efforts.
-Having numbers on e.g. the amount customer interviews and the results can help convince management to back further initiatives.
+Doing things is the best way to learn.
+Document your learnings.
+You will thank yourself for it later when you scale your efforts.
+For example, having numbers on the amount of customer interviews and the results can help convince management to back further initiatives

-Make sure to have extra Innovation Transformation expertise to challenge the process and to bring an external point of view.
+Make sure to bring in Innovation Transformation expertise to challenge the process and add an external point of view.

-Bring the project team(s) away from their daily workspace and dedicate spaces in your building for the teams to work.
-Set the stage for innovation in informal, comfortable spaces (pro tip: provide healthy snacks to keep the energy high).
+Take the project team(s) to an environment that is away from their daily workspace and dedicate spaces in your building for the teams to work.
+Set the stage for innovation in informal, comfortable spaces (tip: provide healthy snacks to keep the energy high).

-The pilot project(s) are concluded.
+The pilot project(s) are finished.
 Before scaling the Innovation Transformation Program to the broader organization, collect feedback from the stakeholders involved.
-You may need to adopt some components, for example duration of projects, intensity of training, weekly commitment, diversity of the team and the tools used.
+You may need to adopt some components, ie. the duration of projects, intensity of training, weekly commitment, diversity of the team and the tools used.

 What worked well and what should be improved in the first pilot projects?
 Have you achieved the impact you wanted?
-If not, why?
+If not, why not?

 Are the project loops long enough to deliver actual results, and short enough to grant efficiency?
 Are the teams the right size, composition?
-Are the team adequately committed?
+Are the teams committed?

-One goal of the Innovation Transformation Program is to train the right tools and mindsets to the participants so that they can use them in their daily routines and share them with colleagues.
-Are these tools well-suited to be shared and included in the daily routine?
+One goal of the Innovation Transformation Program is to train participants to use the right tools and have the right mindsets so that they can use them in their daily routines and share them with colleagues.
+Are these tools well-suited to be shared and become part of the daily routine?
 Can they be improved?

 A center of excellence (CoE) is a formal group in the organization that coordinates innovation initiatives to ensure that innovation is structurally embedded in the organization.
-Make sure to have such a structure, and transfer control of the Innovation Transformation Program to them.
+Make sure to have this CoE, and transfer control of the Innovation Transformation Program to it.

 The commitment of executives and CIO is fundamental in scaling the Innovation Transformation Program to the broader organization.

 The pilot served as a learning space, where a sub-group of the organization went through a real-life business experiment to learn a new way of working.
-When scaling the same format to more projects, keep the same run-learn- adapt loop: the Transformation Program itself needs to be continuously updated to achieve the greatest learning experience and to make the new capabilities transferable to the participants daily jobs.
+When scaling the same format to more projects, keep the same run-learn-adapt loop: the Innovation Transformation Program itself needs to be continuously updated to achieve the greatest learning experience and to make the new capabilities transferable to the participants’ daily jobs.

 Run multiple projects – real-life business experiments – with multiple teams.
-The participants of the previous projects would be ideal candidates to lead the projects with support from an Innovation coach.
+Previous project participants would be ideal candidates to lead the projects with support from an innovation coach.

-Create a sharing environment where the teams (or the team leads) periodically come to the same room and mutually exchange opinions and insights.
+Create an environment where the teams (or the team leads) periodically come to the same room and exchange opinions and insights.
 Keep sharing learnings and results coming out of the projects with the rest of the organization.

 Create a community both for people who have practiced the innovation approach and for the coaches.
-The goal: to efficiently transfer the learning points into the daily processes and spreading it to more people.
+The goal: to efficiently transfer what’s been learned into the daily processes and spread it to more people.

-At this point, you should have already trained internal coaches for innovation transformation – internal points of reference that will make your organization independent from any external consultants or experts.
+By this point, you should have already trained internal coaches for innovation transformation.
+They will act as internal points of reference so that your organization can operate without external consultants or experts.